 Oliver s.
 Tyr

-Work as a studio musician for: Mediaeval Baebes, Eluveitie, Celtic Women, Corvus Corax, Schandmaul, and many more.
+Worked as a studio musician for Mediaeval Baebes, Eluveitie, Celtic Women, Corvus Corax, Schandmaul, and many others.

 Oliver s.
 Tyr – WANDERLUST

 In 2016 Oliver s.
 Tyr released this new book of short stories, memories and fotos of his journeys as a musician and traveller.

 This book is only available at the merchandise booth at FAUN concerts and only in the German language.

 Oliver s.
 Tyr – M E E R E

 Book of Poems

 Oliver s.
 Tyr released in June 2010 the second edition of his poem collection MEERE with poems and song lyrics in German.